eclipse-kura/kura/README.md

 IDE Setups
 ----------

-We currently support two setups for Kura™ development:
+We currently support two setups for Eclipse Kura™ development:

-- [**Kura™ Development Environment Setup**](https://eclipse.github.io/kura/latest/java-application-development/development-environment-setup/): This is the full setup allowing you to contribute to the core Kura™ project codebase.
-It will install all the IDE plugins and formatters to have a pleasant development experience and clone the Kura™ source code on your workstation.
+- [**Eclipse Kura™ Development Environment Setup**](https://eclipse.github.io/kura/latest/java-application-development/development-environment-setup/): This is the full setup allowing you to contribute to the core Eclipse Kura™ project codebase.
+It will install all the IDE plugins and formatters to have a pleasant development experience and clone the Eclipse Kura™ source code on your workstation.
-- [**Add-on Development Environment Setup**](https://eclipse.github.io/kura/latest/java-application-development/kura-workspace-setup/): This setup will allow you to develop applications or bundles running on Kura™.
-It will install only the APIs and the examples and is best suited for developing Kura™ add-ons.
+- [**Add-on Development Environment Setup**](https://eclipse.github.io/kura/latest/java-application-development/kura-workspace-setup/): This setup will allow you to develop applications or bundles running on Eclipse Kura™.
+It will install only the APIs and the examples and is best suited for developing Eclipse Kura™ add-ons.

 Contributing
 ------------